Famous People

 Brendan Kennelly

-Brendan Kennelly was born in Ballylongford, Co Kerry, on April 17th, 1936
+Brendan Kennelly was born in Main Street, Ballylongford, Co Kerry, on April 17th, 1936

 Kennelly’s Pub is the childhood home of the internationally acclaimed poet and writer, Brendan Kennelly, former Professor of English at Trinity College Dublin